 This is addressed to White Christians in America.

-It is for those attending a predominantly white Church, or a church with a white pastor.
+It is for those attending a predominantly white Church.
 It is intended as well for the many unaffiliated white Christians, the Nones, young and old, who have stopped going to church altogether.

 Dear Fellow White Christians: